 Published on 7 December 2018

-Jake Morgan is a composer and conductor from Galway who specialises in creating original music and audio for film, theatre and video games.
-He studied contemporary composition and sound design at the Royal Irish Academy of Music and Windmill Lane Studios, Dublin, and recently completed a Master's degree in Composition for Screen at the University of Edinburgh.
+Jake Morgan is a composer and conductor from Galway who specialises in music and audio for film, theatre and video games.
+He studied contemporary composition and sound design at the Royal Irish Academy of Music and Windmill Lane Studios, and recently completed a Master's degree in Composition for Screen at the University of Edinburgh.
 Jake took part in the Journal of Music/Galway City Council Music Writer Mentoring Scheme in 2017/18.